DevExpress/dotnet-eud/reporting-for-web/articles/report-designer/shape-report-data/calculate-summaries/calculate-a-summary.md

 1. [Create a new report](../../add-new-reports.md) or open an existing one and [bind it to a data source](../../bind-to-data.md).

-2. Insert the [Group Header](../../introduction-to-banded-reports.md) band, select the **Group Fields** section in the **Actions** category and add a new group field to group the report's data by the required field.
+2. Insert the [Group Header](../../introduction-to-banded-reports.md) band, select the **Group Fields** section in the **Group Header Tasks** category and add a new group field to group the report's data by the required field.

     ![](../../../../images/eurd-web-label-summary-group-data.png)